Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 # A minimal Neural Network for exploring multi-principal element alloys

-A very minimal implementation of neural network on Matlab to fit mechanical properties of a multi-principal element alloy.
+A very minimal implementation of neural network on Matlab to fit mechanical properties of a multi-principal element alloy (or HEA for high entropy alloys).
 The example given fits the Vickers hardness in the Al-Co-Cr-Fe-Ni-Ti-Mo.
 Experimental alloy data used are extracted from [this database](https://github.com/CitrineInformatics/MPEA_dataset) and the Vickers hardnesses for pure elements from [webelements](https://www.webelements.com/titanium/physics.html).
 The code used is inspired from this [other repository](https://github.com/Raphael-Boichot/Accelerated-exploration-of-multinary-systems).

 This code was only made to be simple to understand and reuse in similar context.
 This is the very minimal code to use to fit data from a mixture design with more than 4 components.